 If you need a good slow cooker, I like this one from Amazon (affiliate link).
 It has a locking lid so nothing will spill in your car like it did in mine!!

-- 1 (28 ounce) can diced tomatoes in juice, low sodium is best
+- 1 (28 oz.) can diced tomatoes in juice, low sodium is best

-- 1 pound frozen and thawed organic corn (organic to avoid GMO corn)
+- 1 lb. frozen and thawed organic corn

-- 1 (12 ounce) jar of your favorite salsa, no sugar added
+- 1 (12 oz.) jar of your favorite salsa, no sugar added